GTBitsOfGood/spring24-dev-assessment/README.md

 * Add styling to the table, make it responsive, and maintain frontend state

 # Level 2: Medium
+# API to get data : https://64c5c168c853c26efadaed97.mockapi.io/api/bog/Users (please do not post POST/DELETE to this endpoint)
 * Hook it up to a backend so that we can populate the table from the API, Crud functionality, Add COntext, MEmoization React ROuter Add Context

 # Level 3: Hard
-* Pagination, unit testing, internationalization, react-router, websocket and webworkers, CRUD
+* FE Pagination, unit testing, internationalization, react-router, websocket and webworkers, CRUD
 * React-Router, using webworksers to collect statistics, add statistics page

 # Level 4: Expert (Optional)